MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-views-and-dashboards.md

 The **Computers** node view displays computers on which the agents are installed and the management pack discovery is running.
 This view does not display computers configured for agentless monitoring.

-The **SQL Server Roles** dashboard provides information about all instances of SQL Server Database Engine, SQL Server Reporting Services, SQL Server Analysis Services and SQL Server Integration Services.
+The **SQL Server Roles** dashboard provides information about all instances of SQL Server Database Engine, SQL Server Reporting Services, SQL Server Analysis Services, and SQL Server Integration Services.

 ![SQL server roles](./media/ssmp/sql-server-roles.png)